 Road Racing - Yamalube/Westby Racing Team

-Tryg was an AMA Superbike racer back in the 1980s, when he raced at tracks from Loudon on the East Coast to Sears Point on the West Coast.
-The story of Westby Racing is also the story of eternal love between Tryg and his son Dane, and also their love for the sport of motorcycle road racing.
+Officially, Yamalube/Westby Racing was founded in 2006, but the genesis of Westby Racing began long before that.
+The team’s patriarch and owner Tryg Westby was an AMA Superbike racer back in the 1980s, when he raced at tracks from Loudon on the East Coast to Sears Point on the West Coast.

-Dane was born on February 13, 1987, and with Tryg’s love of motorcycles genetically imprinted in Dane, it wasn’t long before father introduced son to the sport, in the form of a diminutive Yamaha PW50.
+Tryg’s son Dane was born on February 13, 1987, and with Tryg’s love of motorcycles genetically imprinted in Dane, it wasn’t long before father introduced son to the sport, in the form of a diminutive Yamaha PW50.
+Dane won his first race, on that same Yamaha PW50, at the age of 7.
+It was the Gold Rush Cross Country Race in Hallett, OK.
+When he turned 16, he began road racing as an amateur.

-Dane initially raced for T. Westby Corporation (TWC) Racing with his father at the helm, and in 2006, Westby Racing was officially founded.
-2014 was Yamalube’s and Westby Racing’s first year together as a team.
-Riding the gold-liveried #00 Yamaha YZF-R6, Dane finished the AMA Pro Daytona SportBike season in third place, scored a double win at Barber Motorsports Park, and won by 16 seconds in the pouring rain at New Jersey Motorsports Park to round out a memorable year for the team.
+2014 was Yamalube’s and Westby Racing’s first year together as a team and, riding the gold-liveried #00 Yamaha YZF-R6, Dane finished the AMA Pro Daytona SportBike season in third place, scored a double win at Barber Motorsports Park, and won by 16 seconds in the pouring rain at New Jersey Motorsports Park to round out a memorable year for the team.

-2015 was poised to become the best year ever for Dane, for Tryg, and for the entire Yamalube/Westby Racing team.
-Tragically, Dane passed away on March 23, 2015, and the team was devastated.
+In 2015, after several years of success on middleweight bikes, Dane and Yamalube/Westby Racing campaigned a Yamaha YZF-R1 in MotoAmerica’s Superstock 1000 class.
+2015 was poised to become the best year ever for Dane, Tryg, and the entire Yamalube/Westby Racing team.
+And, when Dane passed away on March 23, 2015, the team was devastated.

 Rider Profile - Mathew Scholtz #11